-(a) In the event that within a period of two (2) months before or twelve (12) months following the consummation of a Change in Control (such period, the "Change in Control Period") the Company elects to terminate the Executive's employment other than for Cause (but not including termination due to the Executive's Disability), then the Company shall give the Executive no less than sixty (60) days advance notice of such termination (the "Company's Notice Period"); provided that the Company may elect to require the Executive's full salary and benefits during the Company's Notice Period.
+(a) In the event that within a period of two (2) months before or twelve (12) months following the consummation of a Change in Control the Company elects to terminate the Executive's employment other than for Cause (but not including termination due to the Executive's Disability), then the Company shall give the Executive no less than sixty (60) days advance notice of such termination (the "Company's Notice Period"); provided that the Company may elect to require the Executive to cease performing work for the Company so long as the Company continues the Executive's full salary and benefits during the Company's Notice Period.

-(b) In the event that during the Change in Control Period, the Executive elects to terminate his employment for Good Reason, then the Executive shall give the Company no less than thirty (30) days and no more than sixty (60) days advance notice of such termination (the "Executive's Notice Period"); provided that the Company may elect to require the Executive to cease performing work for the Company so long as the Company continues the Executive's full salary and benefits during the Executive's Notice Period.
+(b) In the event that within a period of two (2) months before or twelve (12) months following the consummation of a Change in Control the Executive elects to terminate his employment for Good Reason, then the Executive shall give the Company no less than thirty (30) days and no more than sixty (60) days advance notice of such termination (the "Executive's Notice Period"); provided that the Company may elect to require the Executive to cease performing work for the Company so long as the Company continues the Executive's full salary and benefits during the Executive's Notice Period.
 In order to effect a termination for Good Reason pursuant to this Agreement, the Executive must notice his intent to terminate for Good Reason not later than ninety (90) days following the occurrence of the Good Reason.

-(c) In the event that during the Change in Control Period the Executive's employment with the Company is terminated by the Company other than for Cause (but not including termination due to the Executive's death or Disability), or by the Executive for Good Reason, then, contingent upon the Executive's execution of a release of claims against the Company in substantially the form attached hereto as Exhibit A (the "Release") the Executive shall be entitled to, in addition to any amounts due to the Executive for services rendered prior to the termination date:
+(c) In the event that within a period of two (2) months before or twelve (12) months following the consummation of a Change in Control the Executive's employment with the Company is terminated by the Company other than for Cause (but not including termination due to the Executive's death or Disability), or by the Executive for Good Reason, then, contingent upon the Executive's execution of a release of claims against the Company in substantially the form attached hereto as Exhibit A (the "Release") the Executive shall be entitled to, in addition to any amounts due to the Executive for services rendered prior to the termination date:

-(i) a lump sum payment from the Company in an amount equal to two (2) times the sum of the Executive's Annual Salary and the Executive's target annual bonus for the fiscal year in which the termination occurs (without giving effect to any event or circumstance constituting Good Reason) at one hundred percent (100%) of such target annual bonus, which shall be paid on the sixtieth (60th) day following the Executive's termination of employment, provided that the Release is executed and effective by then or the Executive shall forfeit the payment of such amount;
+(i) a lump sum payment from the Company in an amount equal to one and one-half (1.5) times the sum of the Executive's Annual Salary and the Executive's target annual bonus for the fiscal year in which the termination occurs (without giving effect to any event or circumstance constituting Good Reason) at one hundred percent (100%) of such target annual bonus, which shall be paid on the sixtieth ( $60^{\text{th}}$ ) day following the Executive's termination of employment, provided that the Release is executed and effective by then or the Executive shall forfeit the payment of such amount;

-(ii) all outstanding options, restricted stock and other similar rights held by the Executive, which shall become one hundred percent (100%) vested on the sixtieth ( $60^{\text{th}}$ ) day following the Executive's termination of employment, provided that the Release is executed and effective by then or the Executive shall forfeit the vesting; and
+(ii) all outstanding options, restricted stock and other similar rights held by the Executive, which shall become one hundred percent (100%) vested; and